gioleppe/gioleppe.github.io/content/posts/gemma-copilot/index.md

 It is pretty close to what Phi-2 came up with.
 Here, Gemma preferred to use Python's standard library in place of Flask's JSON implementation to serialize the data.

-Let's try the terminal debug feature with Gemma, if we run the application, we are going to get an error (we are clearly missing the Flask module)
+Let's try the terminal debug feature with Gemma.
+If we run the application, we are going to get an error (we are clearly missing the Flask module):

 ![run-error](images/run_error.png)